pickles976/pickles976.github.io/_posts/2024-11-17-Hari-Recipes.md

 This project probably would not have been possible 2 years ago.
 At least, not for a similar amount of effort.
 A Python library called [SentenceTransformers](https://sbert.net/examples/applications/semantic-search/README.html) lets you run pre-trained BERT models on a corpus of text.
 Getting search on my recipes is as simple as writing a function to turn `RecipeData` into a string, and then feeding those strings into a model.
 The resulting tensor is just a list of vector embeddings of each recipe string.
 Here is what search looks like after the embeddings are generated:

 ![](/images/hari/speed_example.png)
+> Why did I use a non-food example query for all of these images?

 It takes 45s to load the recipes and full-precision vector embeddings, 4GB RAM to hold it all in-memory, and 790ms to retreive 20 results.
 This is not ideal performance, but it provides a decent starting point for a self-hosted app.